sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.sql.md

 # Comments in SQL

-Comments are used to explain sections of SQL statements, or to prevent execution of SQL statements.
+A comment is a piece of text within a program that is not executed.
+It can be used to provide additional information to aid in understanding the code, or to prevent execution of SQL statements.

-## Single Line Comments
+## Single-line Comments

 Single line comments start with `--`.
 Any text between `--` and the end of the line will be ignored (will not be executed).

 The following example uses a single-line comment as an explanation: